Sign in to access your Salford customer account, or see our other accounts.

 Total number of places for reception: 45

-Breakdown of reception offers at offer day (17 April 2023): All applicants in categories 1-9 to a distance of 0.386 miles.
+Breakdown of reception offers at offer day (16 April 2024): All applicants offered.

 Admission to the school will be made by the Governing Body in accordance with the stated parental preference subject to the following set of criteria, which will be used to form a priority order if there are more applications for admission than the school has places available.